 Mario decided he’d captured enough video.
 The disappointment of having fallen made him want to try again (it was an engaging past time), and he planned to do so after uploading the video to ThreeVee.

 The entire appscape was alive; the search engine, an organism.
-Social networks were entities that ran on user-generated content; Facebook, the superstructure of a lowercase “f”, towered as high as the Journey could render.
+Social networks were entities that ran on user-generated content; Facebook, the superstructure of a lowercase “f”, towered as high as the graphic’s engine could render.

 “Eh, too much walking.
 How is this practical?”